 Sam & I get along better in person than we do via WhatsApp.
 Misunderstandings have happened via WhatsApp.
 Despite my reservations, the 2x that we have met have been totally fine.
 The problem is that these conversations about love and sex are happening too fast, too soon.
 And they are happening over WhatsApp.
 Our relationship is dominated by conversations about love and sex rather than our personal interests.
 Is this a reflection on me?
 Is this something that I have inadvertently manifested by going on Tinder to begin with?
 Rather than opting to meet someone naturally in real life?
 I tried to do real life.
-The other weekend at the Meetup, I asked HZ if I could kiss him.
-We even had a conversation about swipe culture and agreed that it is more natural to meet someone in real life.
+The other weekend, at the 20s & 30s Meetup, I asked HZ if I could kiss him.
+We even had a conversation about swipe culture.
+We agreed that it is more natural to meet someone in real life.
 But it did not work out.
 He is taken.
 I took this as a sign that Sam might be the one and that I should focus on him.
 Yet now, I feel like I am being punished.
 For what?
 Seeking love in the wrong places?

 Sam: So what are you looking for here?